COVID-19

 How Marshfield Clinic supports you

-Our care teams provide clear, supportive guidance on COVID19 vaccination, including:
+Our care teams provide clear, supportive guidance on COVID-19 vaccination, including:

 • Reviewing your health history and risk factors